handsontable/handsontable/docs/next/guides/integrate-with-vue/vue-hot-column.md

 In this example, several capabilities of the wrapper are combined:

 1. Create a custom editor component with an external dependency that will act as both renderer and editor
-2. Declare settings for several columns using Vue's `v-for`
+2. Declare settings for several columns using Vue 2's `v-for`
 3. Create a component where the state will be bound by the data retrieved from the first component

 ::: example #advanced-editor-example :vue-advanced --html 1 --css 2 --js 3